 Holistic psychotherapy is an integrative approach that focuses on the relationship between a person’s mind, body, and spirit.
 This method attempts to understand and address the ways issues in one aspect of a person’s life can lead to concerns in other areas.

-In holistic approaches, a person learns to understand the ways in which all aspects of their health and wellness are connected, and to focus on the ways in which a person can experience increased health and wellness by acknowledging and addressing this interconnectedness.
-These approaches are useful in treating anxiety, depression, substance use, stress, and can be helpful to someone processing traumatic life events.
+In holistic approaches, a person learns how all aspects of their health and wellness are connected and focuses on how a person can experience increased health and wellness by acknowledging and addressing this interconnectedness.
+These approaches are useful in treating anxiety, depression, substance use, and stress, and can be helpful to someone processing traumatic life events.

 Dual Diagnosis & Co-occurring Disorders

 In the past, mental health treatment and substance use disorder treatment were treated as two separate issues with separate approaches.
 Dual diagnosis or co-occurring disorder means that the two separate issues that a person has are addressed and treated at the same time.
-It is common for substance use disorders to complicate a person’s mental health condition, and it is also common for substance use to have roots in a person’s struggles with mental health issues.
-Dual diagnosis seeks to treat both issues with special attention paid to the ways that they intersect and affect each other.
+It is common for substance use disorders to complicate a person’s mental health condition, and it is also common for substance use to have roots in a person’s mental health issues.
+Dual diagnosis seeks to treat both SUDs and mental health with special attention paid to the ways that they intersect and affect each other.

 Art and Music Therapy

-Art and Music Therapy are valuable tools in a person’s recovery journey that can complement evidence based therapeutic practices.
-Music and art are helpful to a person as they seek to manage anxiety, reconnect with their emotions, and even help a person’s brain recover from damage caused by sustained substance use.
-Furthermore, as a person seeks to occupy themselves after substance use ends, art or music could be part of what gives a person's life meaning.
-Creative practices such as art and music are a helpful tool to manage emotion, and for many are a great alternative to substance use.
+Art and Music Therapy are valuable tools in a person’s recovery journey that can complement evidence-based therapeutic practices.
+Music and art are helpful to a person as they seek to manage anxiety and reconnect with their emotions.
+It even helps a person’s brain recover from damage caused by sustained substance use.
+As a person seeks to occupy themselves after substance use ends, art or music could be part of what gives a person's life meaning.
+Creative practices such as art and music are helpful tools to manage emotion, and for many are a great alternative to substance use.

 As we mentioned in our section on Motivational Interviewing, motivation is a key component in an individual’s recovery.
 While extracurricular therapies may not have specific evidence-based effects, when integrated into overall therapy models, they can help attract and retain interest in the recovery process.